Full refurbishment works will begin on 16 August at the historic centrepiece of Worden Park, Worden Hall following planning approval.

 The works will see the hall transformed into a flexible community use space with provisions for small events and weddings.

-More detail about the works will shared here soon.
 Why not a take a look at what the hall looks like now?

 In June 2018 the Council appointed consultants to undertake a feasibility study and options appraisal into the potential future uses of Worden Hall.